Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 What’s In Creatine-Free Pre-Workouts?

 The best creatine-free pre-workout supplements will have ingredients like:

 Pre-workouts without creatine commonly have

 It shouldn’t be confused with L-citrulline, which is a different version of the amino acids.
 Citrulline malate may be superior because it boosts energy production more .

-The best pre workout supplements will always have beta alanine.
+The best pre-workouts will always have beta-alanine.
 It has amino acids that have a lot of studies to back up its results.

 It can reduce fatigue, increase endurance, and support your muscles for high-intensity exercises.

 The benefits of caffeine are well-known.
 It can give you a huge energy boost.

 Unlike energy drinks or even cups of coffee, combining caffeine with other ingredients found in pre-workouts can have a more significant impact on muscle growth and exercise performance.

 What Ingredients Should I Avoid If I Don’t Want Creatine?